liangliannie/iLAMB_ConSite/README.md

 Overall, this can also be viewed as an extension for adding new metrics to iLAMB which works as the site-level component for land models' evaluations.

-How to use the package, the package is building based on iLAMB with an additional depency Pandas:
+How to use the package, the package is building based on iLAMB with an additional depency Pandas(Place all the files in the same directory).

+PIL
+Matplotlib
+numpy
+pandas

+All the parameters are currently included inside the package file, and in the near future we will write a bash file to include all the parameters by using parse.

 All of the lats, lons of the example are listed below, which can be revised in the confsite3.py file.
 ```python